sravanthi1101/Self-Driving-Car-using-RL/README.md

 # Self-Driving-Car-using-RL

-Training a model to create a self driving car using Keras-RL and OpenAI Gym's car environment
+Training a model to create a self driving car using Keras-RL and OpenAI Gym's "Car Racing" environment